 FY23: The Year Of The SMSF

 FY22 has been a rocky year for markets and Australia’s superannuation has felt the pain.
-So as you gather your financial documents for tax time, take a look at your super performance and see why it's time to take back control with Stake Super.
+So as you gather your financial documents for tax time, take a look at your superannuation strategy and see if it's time to switch to Stake Super.

 As the financial year closes, Australia gathers all its information as it prepares to do everybody’s favourite activity: taxes.
 But for many, this year has unique challenges after the recent market crash wiped the ASX All Ordinaries’ progress going back to the middle of November 2020.
 Very few saw this coming, and even fewer were prepared.
 While a rising tide lifts all portfolios, it’s more important than ever in a down market to take control.
 Especially when the stakes are rising for Aussies, with superannuation guarantee contributions (SGC) rising from 10% to 10.5% from 1 July 2022.
 Now is the time for Australia to reevaluate its superannuation strategy, fees and asset allocation.

 Let’s take a step back and ask why a 0.5% change to superannuation guarantee contributions (SGC) matters.

 While that may seem small on face value, if we use the median annual earnings of Australians ($90,916.80*), the median yearly superannuation guarantee contributions will increase from $9,092 to $9,546.
 That's a lot of money you could be putting to work in your SMSF.